Emergency Preparedness Toolkit, Tools, and Resources

 The Council has prepared two presentations on the toolkit.
 The general presentation includes information on the Council, explains how the Council works on emergency preparedness, why the Council created this toolkit, what tools and resources are included in the toolkit, and tips for communicating with elderly and people with disabilities during emergency situations.

 The outreach presentation is targeted to service providers, first responders, volunteers, and other stakeholders who may have to respond and work with people with disabilities during an emergency or natural disaster.
 This presentation includes the items listed in the general presentation as well as Psychological First Aid, information on disability sensitive, disability etiquette, and apps designed for volunteers and first responders working with people with disabilities.
 A copy of each presentation is below.

-- CPD Emergency Preparedness Toolkit - General Presentation (PDF, 1.7 MB)
+- CPD Emergency Preparedness Toolkit - General Presentation (PDF) (updated May 2018)

-- CPD Emergency Preparedness Toolkit - Outreach Presentation (PDF, 1.9 MB)
+- CPD Emergency Preparedness Toolkit - Outreach Presentation (PDF) (updated May 2018)